Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 As you pass from the scrubby parking lot into the darkened entrance, and then the lobby, there is conflict between some ethnic portrayal of Bali, and a lot techy touch-screens.

 So many screens.
-They have a lot (friendly) staff, but have decided to mix their “island” vision with a lot of self-service automation.
+They have a lot of (friendly) staff, but have decided to mix their “island” vision with an aggressive implementation of self-service automation.
 These things do not pair well.
-But, their software works well enough, and I took a ticket, and I sat down.
+But, their software works well enough (if that’s what they want to be known for), and I took a ticket, and I sat down.

 I was surprised there was a line.
-While soup curry in Sapporo is almost comically popular during the snowy tourist season, this shop is not in an area with tourists at all.
+While soup curry in Sapporo is almost comically popular during the snowy tourist season, this shop is not in an area with tourists at all (20 minutes by train from downtown).
 It was close to 2 PM when I arrived, and I expected to sit down immediately.

-It is my guess that most of the people waiting in the lobby were locals; that is actually a very good sign.
+It is my guess that most of the people waiting in the lobby were locals; and that is actually a very good sign.
 A line – particularly when it’s locals – can be a sign of a good product.
-While the downtown shops are probably not worth a long wait, that locals wait their turn is a sign of a consistently desirable soup.
-I think I only waited 10 minutes, not bad at all.
+While the long lines downtown are probably not worth the wait, that locals are willing wait their turn is a sign of a consistently desirable soup.
+I think I only waited 10 minutes (not bad at all), might be longer if you arrive at the lunch hour.

 After you’re seated, you get – yes; another screen.